Skip to main content

 Each camera will generate a unique domain name for secured direct streaming functionality.
 These domain names resolve an A record for the private IP address of the camera.
 Any public recursive DNS server will resolve this domain.

-If utilizing an on-site DNS server, please whitelist *.devices.meraki.direct or configure a conditional forwarder so that local domains are not appended to *.devices.meraki.direct and that these domain requests are forwarded to Google public DNS.
+If utilizing an on-site DNS server, please allow *.devices.meraki.direct or configure a conditional forwarder so that local domains are not appended to *.devices.meraki.direct and that these domain requests are forwarded to Google public DNS.

 Assigning IP Addresses